[product monograph template - standard]

 Advagraf therapy (see Warnings and Precautions – Cardiovascular, Monitoring and

-Laboratory Tests)
+Laboratory Tests).

 Sexual Function/Reproduction